Find a listing for interest

 Included on the certificate

-- Inclusion in the Heritage Inventory of places and objects of potential archaeological significance
+- whether a site is included in the Heritage Inventory of archaeological sites

-- If there’s an Order of the Supreme Court in force to remedy or restrain a breach of the Heritage Act 1995
+- whether an Order of the Supreme Court is in force to remedy or restrain a breach of the Heritage Act 2017